getsolus/solus-site.github.io/content/blog/2016-12-12-budgie-10-2-9-released.md

 Thanks to investigative work that occurred during our development of [Brisk Menu](https://solus-project.com/2016/12/11/this-week-in-solus-install-40/), an issue with the spinning wheel that would persist for 30 seconds during the launching of an application has been resolved.
-Some previous hacks have been eliminated and we now use per-button GdkAppLaunchContext and correctly "turn off" the notify via Gdk, to stop the spinning wheel!
+Some previous hacks have been eliminated and we now use per-button GdkAppLaunchContext and correctly "turn off" the notify via Gdk to stop the spinning wheel.

 ### Keyboard Layout